edanalytics/earthmover/README.md

 Joining can lead to a wide result; the `..._keep_columns` and `..._drop_columns` options enable narrowing it.

 Besides the join column(s), if a column `my_column` with the same name exists in both tables and is not dropped, it will be renamed `my_column_x` and `my_column_y`, from the left and right respectively, in the result.

-At most one source may be large (chunked).
 </details>